GustavoFri/GustavoFri.github.io/_pages/about.md

 I grew up in Huizhou, Guangdong in Southern China.

-My primary research interests lie on the area involved both Probability and Analysis, like Stochastic Analysis and SPDE.
+My primary research interests lie on the area involved Probability Theory and Analysis, like Stochastic Analysis, SPDE and Stochastic Process.
 I am learning Percolation Theory and SLE recently, which aroused my interest as well.

 See my CV [here](../files/cv.pdf)